amalyala/Cracking-the-coding-interview/README.md

-This repository consists of all the solutions to Cracking The Coding Interview book in Ruby Lanugage.
+-> Contains solutions to Cracking The Coding Interview book in Ruby Language.

-File Name format: ChapX_Y indicates, X = Chapter number and Y = Question number
+-> Contains random puzzles commonly asked in codiing interviews.